Reid Blackburn: Death

 In early June, National Geographic photographer Fred Stocker recovered Blackburn's camera from debris 2.5 ft thick.
 The film was not salvageable, as the intense heat from the eruption had corrupted the negatives.

 The 1980 event was the deadliest and most destructive volcanic eruption in the history of the United States.
 A total of 57 people are known to have died, and more were left homeless when the ash falls and pyroclastic flows destroyed or buried 200 houses.
-In addition to Blackburn, resident Harry R. Truman, photographer Robert Landsburg, and volcanologist David Alexander Johnston were killed.
+In addition to Blackburn, local resident Harry R. Truman, photographer Robert Landsburg, and volcanologist David Alexander Johnston were killed.